Paint Creek State Park

 Paint Creek State Park is a 5652 acre public recreation area located in Highland and Ross counties in the U.S. state of Ohio.
 The state park's central feature is a reservoir, 1148 acre Paint Creek Lake, which was created by the damming of Paint Creek.
 Construction on the dam started in 1967, and Paint Creek State Park was opened in 1972.

 The underlying geology of the park is limestone, and significant limestone bluffs may be seen, and hiked to, just below the dam.
 The bluffs and gorges feature Coolwort (Sullivantia), an extremely rare wildflower in Ohio. as well as an outstanding colony of Smooth Cliffbrake (Pellaea glabella) ferns.

-The Highlands Nature Sancuary, a private, 2068 acre nature reserve, is contiguous with the park.
+The Highlands Nature Sanctuary, a private, 2068 acre nature reserve, is contiguous with the park.